isinyaaa/aoc/23/README.md

 get right.
 Obviously performance doesn't even compare.

+Glad to see that dealing with optional types is quite similar to Python, with slightly clearer syntax (?)

 ### Notes

 - Allocator stuff doesn't seem that hard, but I don't get how you can avoid having some boilerplate